-Osaka beaten by Anisimova in French Open first round
+Swiatek starts with rapid win but Osaka is beaten

 |Coverage: Live text and radio commentaries of selected matches across BBC Radio 5 Live Sports Extra, the BBC Sport website and app

+World number one Iga Swiatek underlined why she is the overwhelming favourite by starting her French Open campaign with a quick win over Lesia Tsurenko.

-Four-time Grand Slam champion Naomi Osaka was beaten by Amanda Anisimova in a high quality first-round encounter at the French Open.
+But four-time Grand Slam champion Naomi Osaka was beaten by Amanda Anisimova in a high quality first-round encounter.

+Poland's Swiatek showed all her quality in a 6-2 6-0 victory that took just 54 minutes on Court Philippe Chatrier.

+The 20-year-old, who won Roland Garros in 2020, extended her winning streak to 29 matches by beating the Ukrainian.

-American Anisimova, who ended Osaka's Australian Open title defence in January, won 7-5 6-4.
+American Anisimova, who ended Osaka's Australian Open title defence in January, beat the Japanese former world number one 7-5 6-4.

 Anisimova, a semi-finalist in 2019, will face Croatia's Donna Vekic next.